Open navigation

 Profiles

-The Profiles tab allows for setting different run times, labor, and material options per profile for this machine.
-There is no limit to the number of profiles that can be set up for a machine.
-A profile is selected when creating an assembly.
+The Profiles tab allows for setting different run times, Labor, and Material options per profile for this Machine.
+There is no limit to the number of Profiles that can be set up for a Machine.
+A Profile is selected when creating a Product.

-Note: Initial settings are dictated by the machine type selected when the machine was added in the system which can be changed for each profile.
+Note: Initial settings are dictated by the Machine Type selected when the Machine was added in the system.
+These settings can be updated for each Profile.

-Note: The default profile is marked with a star.
+Note: The default Profile is marked with a star.
+This is managed under the More Actions menu.

 Instances

 a.
-Click on the Add Instance icon to add an instance for this machine.
+The Add Instance icon allows you to add information for a new Instance.
 Any changes will need to be saved.

 b.
 Click on the Ellipsis for options for an instance, such as Rename or Clone.
 Any changes will need to be saved.